-Your doctor may recommend a long-acting bronchodilator if you have both COPD and asthma.
+A doctor may recommend a long-acting bronchodilator if you have both COPD and asthma.

 An anticholinergic inhaler is another type of bronchodilator for the treatment of COPD.
 It helps prevent muscle tightening around the airways, too.

-It’s available as a metered-dose inhaler, and in liquid form for nebulizers.
+It’s available as a metered-dose inhaler and in liquid form for nebulizers.
 These inhalers can be short-acting or long-acting.
 Your doctor may recommend an anticholinergic if you have both COPD and asthma.

 Steroids can also reduce airway inflammation.
 For this reason, some people with COPD use a bronchodilator inhaler

 Some newer inhalers combine the medication of both a bronchodilator and a steroid.
 These are called combination inhalers.